 Both the MC-1RU and OG2 Rear Panel have a miniature DIP switch, SW1, that sets the IP address of the card.
 On the MC-1RU, SW1 contains four rocker type switches next to the Ethernet port on the rear panel.
 On the MC-1RU, SW1 is a rocker-type DIP switch next to the Ethernet port on the rear panel.
-On the OG2, SW1 is a slider-type DIP switch and is on the inside surface of the board.
+On the OG2, SW1 is next to the green GPIO connector.